docarray/docarray/docs/advanced/document-store/index.md

 ### Using a context manager to ensure data and offset syncronization

-Modifications of a DocumentArray with a storage backend can be asyncronous and might not be reflected instantly to a DocumentArray.
+Modifications of a DocumentArray with a storage backend can be "lazy" and might not be reflected instantly to a DocumentArray.
 To ensure modifications are beeing sincronized with the storage backend one can use a context manager as in the following snipped: